go-pkgz/routegroup/README.md

 If a custom `NotFoundHandler` is not configured, `routegroup` will default to using the standard library behavior.

 Note on 405: In the current design, `routegroup` applies root-level middlewares to all requests at the top level without installing a catch‑all route.
 This preserves native `405 Method Not Allowed` responses from `http.ServeMux` when a path exists but a wrong method is used.
 A configured `NotFoundHandler` is only invoked when no route matches; it does not interfere with 405 handling.
+The custom `NotFoundHandler` will have the root bundle's global middlewares applied to it.

 Legacy note: `DisableNotFoundHandler()` is now a no‑op and preserved only for API compatibility.